pytorch/examples/FSDP/README.md

 ## ensure you are running a recent version of PyTorch:
 see https://pytorch.org to install at least 1.12 and ideally a current nightly build.

-For running T5 with Torchrun
+Start the training with Torchrun (adjust nproc_per_node to your GPU count):

 ```
 torchrun --nnodes 1 --nproc_per_node 4  T5_training.py